How to Prevent Flooding in Your Garage July 31, 2017 – Posted in: Blog

 If Your Garage Does Flood

 Unfortunately, you cannot always prevent a flood from occurring in your garage.
 Sometimes the cause of flooding is unexpected or impossible to prevent.
-But, if your garage does flood, follow these helpful tips for restoring it to its previous condition:
+But, if your garage does flood, follow these ful tips for restoring it to its previous condition:

 - Cut the Power: You don’t want to risk your safety and turning off the power may prevent further damage to electrical components in your garage, like your garage door opener.
 Turn off the power so there is no risk of electrocution or overload.